Digitale blaue Weltkugel mit NIS2 Beschriftung

 Head of Cyber Security (The Americas)

-• Over 28 years of experience in IT and security
+• Over 17 years of experience in human resources services, work contracts, and service agreements, particularly in the IT and engineering sectors

 Neil Khatod